neckothy/manga-tools/README.md

 # neck's manga tools
 Personal scripts I use for organizing my digital manga purchases.
-Likely not usable for most people currently, but maybe some parts of it will be useful to someone.
-I will try to make it more "general" over time, hopefully getting to a sort of clone & run level at some point.

 I mostly read [official digital volumes](https://gist.github.com/neckothy/6654f928fef87529646df3799f5e555a), so the tools in this repo may make some shortsighted assumptions based on that.

-### This is written and tested on Linux, and definitely needs some edits to work properly on Windows.
+### This is written and tested on Linux, and might need some edits to work properly on Windows.

 for example:

-- `--optimize` ~~always runs pingo in wine~~ should now just expect pingo in path if running windows
+- `--optimize` ~~always runs pingo in wine~~ should now just expect pingo in path if running Windows
-- `--timestamp` ~~relies on `touch`, not sure how this works in windows~~ should now support modifying time on windows but with less freedom than linux (expects `%Y-%m-%d` e.g. `2023-08-01`)
+- `--timestamp` ~~relies on `touch`, not sure how this works in Windows~~ should now support modifying time on Windows but with less freedom than Linux (expects `%Y-%m-%d` e.g. `2023-08-01`)
-- etc
+- let me know if you encounter others as I don't have a Windows machine to test on

 ### This expects to be run within the directory containing your images

 ---

-Some requirements for the various tools here:
+In addition to any modules in `requirements.txt`, various tools here expect the following in your system PATH:

+- `7z`
-- `python-pillow`
+- `magick`
-- `imagemagick`
+- `jpegtran`
 - `oxipng`
-- `jpegtran`
-- `wine`
-- `pingo.exe`
+- `pingo` (on Linux `wine` and `pingo.exe` in `~/pingo/`)
 - `waifu2x-ncnn-vulkan`

-- `7z`
+on Arch Linux all requirements can be installed like so:
+1. `pacman -S imagemagick libjpeg-turbo oxipng p7zip python-pillow waifu2x-ncnn-vulkan wine`
+2. [download](https://css-ig.net/pingo) `pingo-win64.zip`, extract to `~/pingo`

 ---